 Alex is a photographer based in Oldham.
 He is on Future Fires to develop a photography, gardening and book binding project for those who are recovering from addiction.
 Through this, he aims to explore the importance of giving people an opportunity to connect and socialise with those in familiar positions, whilst highlighting the negative impact social isolation can have on the success of long term recovery.

 Hannah is a working class theatre maker based in Urmston.
-Hannah is interested in developing a project which explores the concept of class and sustainability in her own community.
+Hannah is interested in developing a project which explores the concept of class and sustainability in their own community.
 Through this, Hannah aims to make theatre more financially accessible whilst highlighting the environmental impact many theatres have.

 Jessica is a multi-disciplinary artist who aims to explore held assumptions on minimum wage work and how they impact those who experience it.
 By doing this, Jessica aims to highlight the injustice of wage inequality, wanting more transparency between employer and employee.